-Can I use results from the PEAKS and Alaska Science assessments in determining student course placement or student grades?
+Can I use results from PEAKS in determining student course placement or student grades?

-The PEAKS and Alaska Science assessments are end-of-year assessments that provide an overall picture of an individual student's performance on the grade-level standards.
-It provides relative information about how an individual student performed on groups of skills and abilities.
+The PEAKS Assessments are end-of-year assessments that provide an overall picture of an individual student's performance on the grade-level standards.
+Results provide relative information about how an individual student performed on groups of skills and abilities.
 DEED does not recommend using results from these summative assessments to determine course placement or student grades.

-Does a Test Administrator have to be a certified teacher in order to administer the PEAKS or Alaska Science assessments?
+Does a Test Administrator have to be a certified teacher in order to administer PEAKS?